rurban/ctl/docs/index.md

 load factors, but more memory.

-Hashmaps will be changed from chained lists to open addressing, thus no internal bucket methods, and even more faster, but pointers into it are disallowed.
+Hashmaps will be changed from chained lists to open addressing, thus no internal bucket methods, and faster, but pointers into it are disallowed.

 Optimized list, seperate connect before and after methods.

 Implemented correct short string and vector capacity policies, as in gcc libstdc++ and llvm libc++.
+Tested also against the libc++ from llvm and the Windows MSVC STL, not just the GNU libstdc++ v3.

 Work is ongoing for all `algorithms.h`, `iterators` and `ranges`, with better iterators.